Friends loved the notes written on dish cloth👏🏽👏🏽👏🏽

-We ship across NZ & to the rest of the World.
-Please see below for more details.
+We ship across NZ & to the rest of the world.

 NZ SHIPPING: FREE SHIPPING OVER $95, OTHERWISE $9 residential $14 FOR RURAL.